realyota/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/multidisk-jbod-balancing.md

 Configuration to assist rebalancing:

-- MergeTree setting: `min_bytes_to_rebalance_partition_over_jbod`.
-Setting is not about where the data is written on insert.
-This setting considers redistribution of parts across disks of the same volume on a merge.
+- The MergeTree setting `min_bytes_to_rebalance_partition_over_jbod` does not control where data is written during inserts.
+Instead, it governs how parts are redistributed across disks within the same volume during merge operations.

 > Note: setting `min_bytes_to_rebalance_partition_over_jbod` does not guarantee balanced partitions and balanced disk usage.
 >